 So-called “Second Amendment sanctuaries” are troubling attacks on gun safety laws across the country

-In a backlash to newly passed gun safety laws, gun rights extremists in some localities across the country are declaring that state gun safety laws don't apply in their communities.
+In a backlash to newly passed gun violence prevention laws, gun rights extremists in some localities across the country are declaring that state gun safety laws don't apply in their communities.
 Calling themselves “Second Amendment sanctuaries," some localities are going so far as to pass resolutions declaring that they will refuse to enforce and dedicate tax-funded resources to the implementation of state gun safety measures.

 “Second Amendment sanctuaries" are built entirely upon a tightly held and inaccurate belief that common-sense gun safety laws are unconstitutional.
 This movement is a clear backlash orchestrated by the gun lobby in response to recent wins in gun reform.
 Over recent years, voters across the country have elected lawmakers committed to preventing gun violence by passing common-sense and evidence-based measures like universal background checks, safe storage laws, and extreme risk laws.
 The extreme gun rights advocates behind so-called “Second Amendment sanctuaries” want to stop these laws before they can go into effect.